 Is a thermostat a thermometer?

 Although they both deal with temperature, there is a big difference between a thermostat and a thermometer.
 A thermometer reads the temperatures and gives the results.
 In contrast, on the other hand, a thermostat reads the temperature in a room.
-It regulates it through sending signals to the HVAC unit to either increase or to reduce operations to attain the desired temperature.
+It regulates it by sending signals to the HVAC unit to either increase or reduces operations to attain the desired temperature.

 The word thermostat is derived from two Greek words: thermo, which means “heat,” and statos, which means “to remain the same or unchanged.”
 Therefore, as the name suggests, the thermostat is a device that measures and maintains the temperatures at the same level.